 Helping people to support museums and heritage

-The British Association of Friends of Museums exists to advise, encourage, and celebrate the many groups that support museums and heritage, for the benefit of all their users, now and in the future.
+Our Mission The British Association of Friends of Museums exists to assist, encourage, and celebrate the many groups that support museums and heritage, for the benefit of all their users, now and in the future.

 - Bring Friends’ and other groups together through information sharing and networking events on themes such as fundraising, advocacy and activities to support museums and heritage.